-Striped Barb (Desmopuntius johorensis) Fish Species Profile
+Striped Barb (Desmopuntius johorensis) Species Profile & Care Guide

 The Striped Barb is one of the more significant Barb species.
 It is an active schooling fish, and they require ample open space for swimming.